mattiasarro/confr/README.md

 )
 ```

-Once `confr.init()` is called, confr ensures that for all functions and classes decorated with `@confr.bind`, which have keyword arguments with default values `confr.CONFIGURED`, will at runtime have those default values replaced with values from the global config object initialised with `confr.init`.
+Once `confr.init()` is called, confr ensures that for all functions and classes decorated with `@confr.bind`, which have keyword arguments with default values `confr.value`, will at runtime have those default values replaced with values from the global config object initialised with `confr.init`.

 We have three cases:

 1. Classes decorated with `@confr.bind`.
-The `__init__` method can have keyword arguments with `confr.CONFIGURED` default values (e.g. `MyClass.__init__` above).
+The `__init__` method can have keyword arguments with `confr.value` default values (e.g. `MyClass.__init__` above).
 1. Class instance methods decorated with `confr.bind`.
-The class instance method can have keyword arguments with `confr.CONFIGURED` default values (e.g. `MyClass.my_method1` above).
+The class instance method can have keyword arguments with `confr.value` default values (e.g. `MyClass.my_method1` above).
 1. Regular functions decorated with `confr.bind`.
-The function can have keyword arguments with `confr.CONFIGURED` default values (e.g. `my_function` above).
+The function can have keyword arguments with `confr.value` default values (e.g. `my_function` above).

 Please bear in mind the following:

-* If you forget to decorate the class/function with `confr.bind` but set the keyword argument's default value as `confr.CONFIGURED`, the actual runtime value will be `"__CONFR_CONFIGURED__"`, which is not what you want.
-That's because `confr.CONFIGURED` is actually a constant that has the value `"__CONFR_CONFIGURED__"`, and unless you decorate your class/function with `confr.bind`, confr has no way to replace those values with ones in your config file(s).
+* If you forget to decorate the class/function with `confr.bind` but set the keyword argument's default value as `confr.value`, the actual runtime value will be `"__CONFR_value__"`, which is not what you want.
+That's because `confr.value` is actually a constant that has the value `"__CONFR_value__"`, and unless you decorate your class/function with `confr.bind`, confr has no way to replace those values with ones in your config file(s).
-* Even if you specify a keyword argument whose default value is `confr.CONFIGURED`, you can always override it by calling the function / class initializer with the keyword value assigned.
+* Even if you specify a keyword argument whose default value is `confr.value`, you can always override it by calling the function / class initializer with the keyword value assigned.
 Be careful when doing this, however.
-We often make arguments `confr.CONFIGURED` if we expect the value of the argument to always come from a config file (rather than being hardcoded from the calling function).
+We often make arguments `confr.value` if we expect the value of the argument to always come from a config file (rather than being hardcoded from the calling function).
 Passing the value explicitly breaks this expectation, and can lead to confusing results.
 For example, say you implement `function1`, which calls `function2(img_h=96)`, which works fine for your current set of hyperparameters (because your `_base.yaml` also states `img_h=96`).
 But if someone else reuses the code and sets `img_h=192` in `_base.yaml`, then `function1` will probably cause the program to fail, because `function2` is called with `img_h=96` while everywhere else `img_h=192`.
 There are legitimate cases when you would need to modify the global configuration of some keywords, though - see the section `"confr.modified_conf"` below for more details.

 ## Python references and singletons